It seems everyone has a story to tell or advice to give about a friend who travelled or something they did

 Okay in some countries outside of big towns you're not going to find plentiful ATMs, but you will almost certainly find them in larger cities - all over the world - that you will use as transport hubs and always in capital cities.
 There are very few exceptions to this, with every country covered on this site (Iran aside) and practically every country in the world having at least a handful of international ATMs, with new sites coming into use everyday.
 Worth noting is that much of the information posted on the internet about where has an ATM and where does not, is out-dated and false.
 You can check exactly where you can get money from on either Visa, Amex or Mastercard's website.
 It is worth telling your bank where you are going if exotic, depending on the bank you can get your card blocked on first/high use.

 Generally you will be charged a fee by your bank for making withdrawals abroad: about 2% (normally set within a minimum and maximum) or with a credit card around 2-3% (+ about a $2-3 access charge).
-You will also often be charged again by the machine you are making the withdrawal from ($1-2).
-It is hard to avoid this apart from to find your bank abroad, but you can do a lot to cut overall fees.
+You will also often be charged again by the machine you are making the withdrawal from ($1-5).
+It is hard to avoid this apart from to find your bank abroad, but you can do a lot to cut overall fees by paying small account fees for accounts that offer foreign withdrawals without charge.
 In the USA Charles Schwab will reimburse all your ATM fees worldwide (open a Brokerage Account along with the Checking Account to make the account free).
 In Australia Citibank visa debit Plus is the best option and Westpac let you make fee-free withdrawals from their ATM 'alliance list'.
-In Switzerland with a Post Finance plus account and in the UK with Nationwide you can get free withdrawals (and travel insurance) for £10/Chf12 a month.
+In Switzerland with a Post Finance plus account and in the UK with Nationwide you can get free withdrawals (and travel insurance) for £10/Chf12 a month or Monzo will do free for fist 200 quid.
 It can be worth paying for such a service and it is certainly worth comparing a few commission rates and/or service fees for overseas withdrawals - it pays to shop around and check before heading off (especially if going for a while).
+You need to hunt around and check current deals and see if it is worth paying an account fee to have cheaper withdrawal while away.
+Also hunt around, low and no cost ATMs can often be found if you hunt around and do some research.
 It is always cheaper to use a debit card that a credit card to withdraw money, although you can find deals that give reduced rates.

 If you don't have such a bank card or fees are too high for your liking (as they often are in Australia/USA) then an option is a travel money cards such as Visa Travel Money or an OzForex card, which works pretty much in the same way as a bank card only you don't need a bank account.
 You preload cards with cash before use.
 There are many options but with hidden fees abound, so using the best of the bank ATM card deals is normally cheaper.